This post may contain affiliate links. Please see my full disclosure policy for more details.

 I remember feeling irritated with my husband.
 Perhaps not so much irritated as misunderstood.
 He didn’t have to live with a chronic illness.
-He sees me deal with it, but as anyone with a chronic illness knows, that’s NOT even close to the same.
-He doesn’t realize how big of an undertaking a pregnancy felt to me, how much of a commitment–not only to being a parent and blah blah blah like everyone else goes through, but also to a level of blood sugar management that I, for a while, didn’t think was possible.
+He doesn’t realize how big of an undertaking a pregnancy felt to me, how much of a commitment–not only to being a parent, etc., like everyone else goes through, but also to a level of blood sugar management that I, for a while, didn’t think was possible.
 If I screwed something up, it wasn’t just me paying for it: our baby would too.
 That was a lot of weight on my shoulders.
-And it was enough to keep me from wanting kids for a long time.
+And it was enough to keep me from wanting to have kids for a long time.

 But something happened that night.
 I’m not sure what it was, but for the first time, somewhere buried underneath that overwhelming sense of fear was a spark of hope.
 Maybe I could do this.

-And on January 15, 2016, I did it!
+And on January 15, 2016, I did!
 Our first daughter was born healthy, beautiful, and perfect and I was complication free (putting aside a C-section that was a result of baby being breech–I could only control so much!).

 Disclaimer Time: Before I begin, let me acknowledge that I understand this can be a sensitive topic for many, so please read at your discretion.
 Depending on the illness, pregnancy may not be safe or advisable for some, so please consult with a medical professional who specializes in your illness before attempting to get pregnant.
 Also, I am speaking mainly from the experience of someone who has type 1 diabetes, so some of how I see things or what I say may not apply to you.
 In that case, don’t be afraid to reach out to others in your position and see how their experiences may differ from mine.
 Please note that I am not a medical professional and advice contained in this post is not medical advice.
 It is the reader’s responsibility to verify any information found in this post and on this blog with a qualified healthcare professional.